 So it is with another rite of summer - the great child care breakdowns of July and August.
-Every year, the process of filling children's days between the last day of one school year and the first school bell of the next costs productivity.
+Every year, the challenge of filling children's days between the last day of one school year and the first school bell of the next costs productivity.
 And every year, it becomes a frantic cha-cha of pricey camps, family favors, and, if we're being honest, missed workdays to fix.
 One new survey showed more than half of parents forced into some sort of job sacrifice (working fewer hours, for example).
 And respondents to a New York Times question on summer made it clear who’s doing the sacrificing -- every single detailed response came from a woman.

-The current summer situation is a total disaster for working families who are already stretched to the limit after using their vacation days on a snow day here, a half-day there during the school year.
-Let's call it what it is -- a major driver of inequality in the workplace.
+“The current summer situation is a total disaster for working families who are already stretched to the limit after using their vacation days on a snow day here, a half-day there during the school year.
+Let's call it what it is -- a major driver of inequality in the workplace.”

-These are real, serious issues!
+“These are real, serious issues!
 Instead of treating this like bubble-gum topic, how about taking a hard, critical look.
-Just because it has to do with women and children does not mean it is not important!Amen.
+Just because it has to do with women and children does not mean it is not important!”

-Where We Go From HereHere's the thing: the summer of 2018 will end.
+Here's the thing: the summer of 2019 will (eventually) end.
 Working parents (most of them mothers) will sigh a heavy sigh of relief as they put their children back on the school bus, resolved to book camps for next year (in, you know...February).
 Then they'll do the whole thing all over again next summer.

 "There is a huge disconnect between the amount of vacation and holidays given to the average American worker and the amount of summer vacation for a schoolchild," wrote one mother to the New York Times about the summer child care problem.
 "I am not sure how the average family fills in the gaps."